s3xysteak/vite-plugin-cesium-build/README.md

 })
 ```

-Done?
-Yes, that's it!
 You have completed the entire configuration for CesiumJS!
 Now you can continue development and build as usual!
-For those familiar with CesiumJS, you may wonder where to configure `window.CESIUM_BASE_URL`.
-In fact, this operation is also automatically handled by the plugin.
+By default, This plugin will automatically add the code to your `index.html`:

 ```javascript
 // Customize variable 'to' in options